David-Summers/Azure-Design/README.md

 Download the stencil(s) and save to your "My Shapes" folder (normally under C:\Users\%YourUserName%\Documents\My Shapes)

-## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 ## Roadmap

 See the [open issues](https://github.com/David-Summers/Azure-Design/issues) for a list of proposed features (and known issues).

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contact